-Nexus is a social space for international thought leaders to exchange and share insights and ideas.
+Nexus is a social space where international thought leaders exchange and share insights and ideas.

-Each thought-provoking lecture is followed by a Q&A with the speaker and an opportunity to mingle and discuss over local wine by Kontokosta, teas by Plain-T, and hors d’oeuvres from the Ross Café.
+Each thought-provoking lecture is followed by a Q&A with the speaker and an opportunity to mingle and discuss over hors d’oeuvres and refreshments.

 Laurie Anderson – Grammy winning Musician, multimedia artist, and filmmaker